 ERP stands for enterprise resource planning, which is a software system that helps automate and streamline essential business processes.
 Supply chain management in ERP is structured to simplify operations to save time and money, grow your business, respond to market changes, and keep your business compliant with regulatory factors.

 2. What’s a business scenario example of ERP supply chain management?

 One real-life business scenario example of how ERP was successfully used to improve supply chain management is with water and process treatment company ChemTreat.
 Before switching to a modern supply chain ERP system, the company manually tracked incoming materials and some manufacturing processing with spreadsheets.
-After the switch, ChemTreat gained end-to-end visibility encompassing its suppliers, stock, and customers.
-As a result, the company can now clearly and quickly see what it's spending on which suppliers and directly tie those expenditures to customer consumption and demand.
+After the switch, ChemTreat gained end-to-end visibility encompassing its vendors, stock, and customers.
+As a result, the company can now clearly and quickly see what it's spending on which vendors and directly tie those expenditures to customer consumption and demand.

 3. What’s the difference between ERP and SCM systems?

 ERP is enterprise resource planning, and SCM is supply chain management.
 Although ERP and SCM systems are related, an SCM system focuses specifically on supply chain planning and execution, whereas an ERP system takes a big-picture approach to including all related functions that affect a supply chain, such as financials, operations, commerce, reporting, manufacturing, and human resources activities.

 - Delivering a more complete, omnichannel commerce solution that combines back-office, in-store, and digital experiences.

 - Managing company data and streamlining employee management tasks, such as payroll and hiring.

 - Improving business communication.